anish749/oncetask/docs/configuration.md

 ## Lease Duration

-Controls how long a task is leased during execution:
+Controls how long a task is leased during execution.
+This acts as a timeout for task execution:

 ```go
 oncetask.WithLeaseDuration(15 * time.Minute)